skip to content

 No, the algorithm will only indicate how likely you are to have bipolar disorder on a scale from 0 to 100%, without specifying its subtypes.
 It will also state which of your answers contributed most to this prediction.
 It is important to understand that the result from the algorithm is not a diagnosis.
 An accurate diagnosis can only be made by a medical professional in-person.

-Q. How long will it take to receive my results report?
+Q. When will I receive my participant report?

 All study participants will receive their results reports at the same time, once the study recruitment phase has completed.
-We estimate that the recruitment phase will take about 3 months to complete.
+We currently estimate this to be around November 2024.

 Q. How can I contact you if I have more questions?